Cooper-Zhong/CS340-Final-Project/report.md

 ## Reflection

 - Advantage: `BERT` is a very powerful "Encoder" that extract meaningful embeddings from plain text and get contextual understanding of a sentence.
 That‘s why it performs better than the baseline `CNN`.
-- Disadvantage: BERT is a complex model that requires significant computational resources for training and inference.
-It has a large number of parameters, which can make it slower and more resource-intensive compared to simpler models like CNN.
+- Disadvantage: `BERT` is a complex model that requires significant computational resources for training and inference.
+It has a large number of parameters, which can make it slower and more resource-intensive compared to simpler models like `CNN`.

 ## Conclusion

 We finetune a `BERT` model on the comment dataset labeled with toxicity, and acheived:
-1. A better final score (**0.935**),
+1. A better final score (**0.935**), and by ensembling, acheived **0.9403**,
 2. More "fair" prediction in terms of Equalized Opportunity,
 3. A higher accuracy (**0.90998**) than the benchmark model.